Convoy of Hope: History

-Convoy of Hope was founded as a nonprofit organization in Sacramento, California in 1994 by Hal, Steve, and Dave Donaldson.
-The Donaldsons were spurred to start the charity because of the kindness shown to their family after their father was killed and their mother seriously injured in a 1969 car accident caused by a drunk driver.
-Hal also had an interaction with Mother Teresa in India in the late 1980s that further persuaded him to begin the organization.
-Initially, Hal Donaldson handed out food to the needy.
-In 1995, Convoy of Hope held its first large food distribution event in which they gave 700,000 pounds of food to 70,000 people.
+Convoy of Hope was founded as a nonprofit organization in Sacramento, California, in 1994 by Hal, Steve, and Dave Donaldson.
 In 1996, Hal Donaldson was offered a job in Springfield, Missouri and moved Convoy of Hope's headquarters there as well.

 Soon after the organization's arrival in Springfield, a local businessman donated a semi-truck and paid for a driver and fuel for one year.
 Fundraisers organized by the Assemblies of God helped bring in more trucks after that.
 In 2000, the organization purchased a 300,000 square-foot warehouse in Springfield to store its food and supplies.
 In 2005, Convoy of Hope provided $35 million (the equivalent of 700 truckloads) in goods for disaster relief in the aftermath of Hurricane Katrina.
 In 2006, the nonprofit provided access to food, medical assistance, clothing, and other services and resources to just under 4 million people.
 The following year, it began collaborating with the United States Agency for International Development (USAID) to offer meals to 12,000 children in Kenya, Haiti, Nicaragua, and El Salvador on a daily basis.
 In 2011, the Jonas Brothers donated $70,000 to Convoy of Hope to help fund the organization's children's feeding programs, which had expanded to Honduras and the Philippines.
 The musical group had previously donated $80,000 to fund Convoy of Hope's relief efforts after the 2010 Haiti earthquake.

 In 2012, the organization provided aid to the victims of Hurricane Sandy in the Northeastern United States and Typhoon Bopha in the Philippines.
 By 2014, 20 years after its founding, Convoy had provided services to a total 67 million people in over 100 countries.

-As of 2019, the organization has provided a total of $1 billion in food and aid, helping over 115 million people in the process.
 In October 2019, Convoy of Hope was given a 4-star rating for the 16th year in a row by Charity Navigator, a charity assessment organization.

-Four stars is the highest rating given by Charity Navigator.
+The company established its World Distribution Center in Springfield, Missouri, in 2021 and, in October 2023, opened its Global Headquarters and Training Center.
+Expansion continued with the addition of a food packaging facility, which is scheduled for completion in late 2025.

+In August 2025, Convoy of Hope opened a 125,000-square-foot regional distribution center in Bartow County, to improve disaster response times across the region.

+As of 2025, the organization has distributed $3.1 billion in food, water, and supplies, served more than 300 million people, and was the 27th-largest charity in the U.S., according to Forbes.